 And I say us because it happened to me, and then some.
-Winter is always a hibernation time for me -- sometimes I think I'm part grizzly bear.
-I tend to retreat into my own little bear cave, to keep to myself, and to eat a lot of comfort foods.
+Winter is always my hibernation time -- sometimes I think I'm part grizzly bear.
+I retreat into my own little bear cave, keep to myself, and eat a lot of comfort foods.
 Well, this time was really bad.
 On top of Snowpocalypse, I was feeling lost about what I want to do with my life.
-I also lost a dog walking gig with my favorite black lab, and since he'd become a best friend to me, I was pretty devastated.
+I also lost a dog walking gig with my favorite black lab, and since he'd become a best friend, I was pretty devastated.

 I felt like a failure all around, and I wasn't excited about life.
 For awhile there, I couldn't think of a single thing to look forward to.
 I started doing less and less, sleeping more and more, and eating like crazy.
 I was honestly ready to eat and sleep my entire existence away.
-Rock bottom?
-Oh, yes.
-I was there.
-It was the worst I'd felt since my shoulder injury, when I thought I would never functional normally again.
+Welcome to Rock Bottom, population: me.
+It was the worst I'd felt since my shoulder injury, when I thought my body was wrecked for good.

 Spoiler alert: I'm better now.

 This all sounds sad, and maybe even a little scary, but while exploring Rock Bottom, I found something: that same person I found during my shoulder injury.
 The person who didn't want to give up, and who knew that all I needed to do was change something -- the tiniest little thing -- and I could begin to change everything else.

 And here's how it happened.